 Man exchanging money on Mykonos

-Most of the ATMs are located in Chora
+Most of the ATMs in Mykonos are located in Mykonos town, Chora

 Because Mykonos is one of the pricier vacation destinations in Europe, it’s essential to plan out your budget well.
-For people willing to save some coins and travel on a budget, it’s crucial to inform themselves about some important matters.
-There are plenty of ways how you can spend less while on vacation, and here are some of the most useful:
+For people willing to save some coins and travel on a budget, it’s crucial to learn about some important matters.
+There are plenty of ways to spend less while on vacation, and here are some of the most useful tips we can offer you:

-• Avoid exchanging at the JMK airport since they are known for charging epic fees.
+• Avoid exchanging at the JMK airport since this airport is known for charging epic fees.

 • Minimize the chances of losing cash by only carrying the needed amount.